$1,600 a month plus housing and utilities; ranch truck provided for work use only

 Assist in daily operations of a 19,500 acre ranch in north central Texas.
-Interns may be asked to help with wildlife, habitat, cattle, and fisheries management practices; heavy equipment use; brush clearing; maintenance, repair, and installation of hunting blinds; university sponsored research; checking and filling feeders; facilities maintenance; land reclamation, cattle and wildlife techniques; construction; field cultivation; wildlife harvest and data collection; assisting with guests; game cleaning; and other general ranch / cattle / wildlife work as needed.
+Interns may be asked to help with cattle, habitat, wildlife and fisheries management practices; heavy equipment use; brush clearing; general farm and ranch duties; university sponsored research; checking and filling feeders; facilities maintenance; land reclamation, cattle and wildlife techniques; construction; field cultivation; wildlife harvest and data collection; assisting with guests; game cleaning; and other general ranch / cattle / wildlife work as needed.
 Applicant must be able to lift 50 lbs and traverse across rough terrain.
-Interns will assist with deer harvest management.
 Interns who perform at a high level will have the opportunity to stay on with the ranch for a longer work period.

 College students and/or recent graduates in a natural resource or related degree plan.
-Ideal candidate will be a self-motivated person with a strong work ethic and a ranch background with bow hunting experience.
+Ideal candidate will be a self-motivated person with a strong work ethic and a ranch background.
 Applicants should have good people skills.
-This position may require working hours in adverse weather conditions.
+This position may require working hours in adverse weather conditions and some weekends on occasion.
 Candidates must maintain a valid driver’s license and Texas hunting license.
 Applicants are subject to background checks.

-To apply, send resume and cover letter with at least 3 professional references to Ty Bartoskewitz
+To apply, send resume and cover letter with at least 3 professional references: